RasaHQ/rasa_core/docs/slotfilling.rst

 Slot Filling with Forms
 -----------------------

-An alternative to writing stories directly is to use Forms, an object which bypasses the policy ensemble and carries out strict logic for the purpose of filling slots.

-This is preferable to writing stories to fill forms because:

-- It doesn't require rewriting stories if the structure of the form is changed.
-I.e. if an extra slot is required to be filled then the flow can be changed simply by editing an object instead of rewriting stories.
+If you have a fixed set of questions to ask and don't need much flexibility, you can use the ``Form`` object.
+A ``Form`` follows a few simple rules to fill a set of slots.

+Some reasons you might want to use forms:

+- If you expect the structure of your form to change over time.
+  If you want to add, change, or remove a slot from your form in the future, you don't have to change your stories at all when you use a form.

-- The intent is ignored except for in specific cases where the user does not want to fill out the form. (for example if they say goodbye).
+- In many cases, it can be tricky to get Rasa NLU to predict the correct intent when a person is just providing the value of a slot.
+In forms, the intent is ignored except in specific cases where the user does not want to fill out the form. (for example if they say goodbye).

+.. note:: Forms should be considered a beta feature.
+   If you find any bugs or have any feature requests, please raise an issue in this repo.
+   Forms are currently only available in Python.

+Some more things you can do with forms:

-- There can be conditional logic on key-value pairs.
-So if a certain slot is set by the questioning, the remaining slots to be filled can be altered.
+- You can implement some conditional logic on key-value pairs.
+  For example, you can ask a user if they are interested in a premium offer, and ask for some additional information if they are.

 - The bot has explicit handling of chitchat and asking for details which can be customized by the user.

-NOTE: The Forms object is in beta, and has not undergone rigorous external testing.
-If you find any bugs or have any feature requests, please raise an issue in this repo.

 Forms object
 ~~~~~~~~~~~~

-The most simple format of Forms need only 4 things defined:
+The simplest Form has 4 things defined:

 1. ``name``: the name of the Form

 2. ``slot_dict``: a dictionary: ``{'FIRST_SLOT_NAME': {'ask_utt': 'WHICH_UTTERANCE_ASKS_FOR_SLOT'}, 'SECOND_SLOT_NAME':.. }``, which ties together slot names and utterances.
-The bot will continue to ask about the unfilled slots until all the slots are filled or the form is otherwise exited.
+The bot will continue to ask about the unfilled slots until all the slots are filled, or if the user asks to stop.

-3. ``finish_action``: this is the name of the action that will be called when all of the relevant slots are filled.
-This action must return a ``EndForm`` event but can do anything else alongside it.
+3. ``finish_action``: the name of the action that will be called when all of the relevant slots are filled.
+This action **must** return an ``EndForm`` event, but can do anything you want in addition (e.g. call an API and return ``SlotSet`` events).

 4. ``exit_dict``: the exit dict is a set of ``{'intent':'action'}`` pairs which describe what the bot should do in certain situations where the form should be exited.

-This is currently defined as a python object.
-An example of the Form object defined in the ``rasa_pysdk/examples/formbot`` is:
+To create a form, you have to create a python object.
+An example (see `here <https://github.com/RasaHQ/rasa_core_sdk/tree/master/examples/formbot>`_) is:

 .. code-block:: python